-A memorable road trip to Virginia Lakes in CA
+A memorable road trip to Virginia Lakes in California

-Virginia Lakes is the name given to eight pristine alpine lakes in Mono County in the east central portion of the U.S. state of California.
-A road leads to three of them: Trumbull, Little Virginia and Big Virginia.
-Topping out at 2.993m (9,819ft) above the sea level it's one of the highest roads of California.
+Virginia Lakes is the name given to eight pristine alpine lakes in Mono County in the U.S. state of California.
+A road leads to three of them: Trumbull, Little Virginia, and Big Virginia.
+Topping out at 2,993m (9,819ft) above sea level, it's one of the highest roads in California.

 How long is the road to Virginia Lakes in CA?

-Located within Humboldt-Toiyabe National Forest, the road to the lake is 9.81km (6.1 miles) long.
+The road to the lakes is 9.81km (6.1 miles) long.
 It’s called Virginia Lakes Road.
 The journey is an easy Eastern Sierra high country experience.
-The road is mostly paved.
-It’s unpaved the last quarter mile.
-Located far enough off the beaten path to keep the crowds away, the lake’s waters are pristine, clear and cold.
+The road is mostly paved, and it’s unpaved for the last quarter mile.
+Located far enough off the beaten path to keep the crowds away, the lakes’ waters are pristine, clear, and cold.

 Is the road to Virginia Lakes steep?

-Set high in California's magnificent Eastern Sierra, the road to the lakes is pretty steep, hitting an 8% of maximum gradient through some of the ramps.
+Set high in California's magnificent Eastern Sierra, the road to the lakes is pretty steep, hitting an 8% maximum gradient through some of the ramps.
 Starting at Conway Summit (U.S. Highway 395), the ascent is 9.81km (6.1 miles) long.
-Over this distance the elevation gain is 511 meters.
+Over this distance, the elevation gain is 511 meters.
 The average gradient is 5.20%.
-The isolated location, hidden beneath Dunderberg Peak and Black Mountain, gives the Virginia Lakes Basin a cozy and quiet vibe, which helps keep the crowds away, making the Virginia Lakes even more appealing to many of us.

 Pic: Mono County Tourism - California's Eastern Sierra